mx-Liu123/EMRI_Kludge_Suite/README.md

-# EMRI Kludge Suite (DISCONTINUED)

-**Version 0.5.2**

-This is a C/C++ suite that allows kludge waveforms for extreme-mass-ratio inspirals (EMRIs) to be generated with shared settings and parameters.
-The three waveforms included in the suite are the augmented analytic kludge (AAK) [1,2], the analytic kludge (AK) [3], and the numerical kludge (NK) [4].
-EMRI Kludge Suite is part of the Black Hole Perturbation Toolkit; visit http://bhptoolkit.org for more information.

-EMRI Kludge Suite is no longer being maintained.
-Active development has shifted to the next-generation framework at https://bhptoolkit.org/FastEMRIWaveforms, which includes an improved 5PN version of the AAK waveform.
+# Augmented Analytic Kludge Waveform With Quadrupole Moment Correction

+This is a C/C++ code that computes quadrapole included augmented analytic kludge (QAAK) [1] waveforms for extreme-mass-ratio inspirals (EMRIs), where the system could possess arbitrary quadrapole moment deviation from Kerr value.
+The code is modified from EMRI Kludge Suite (version 0.5.0) [2,3,4] https://github.com/alvincjk/EMRI_kludge_Suite.
+And the orbital frequency deviations caused by arbitrary quadrupole is evaluated by the method in [5].

-&mdash; Alvin Chua, Jan 2021
+&mdash; Miaoxin Liu, July 2021

 ## Installation

-The GSL and FFTW libraries are required for compilation.
+The Installation is same to EMRI Kludge Suite: The GSL and FFTW libraries are required for compilation.
 Clean up any previous installation first with `make clean`.
 Running `make` will create the following executables in the folder `./bin`:

 - `AAK_Waveform`
 - `AK_Waveform`